 Guiding Good Choices

-Insight is a substance use prevention program provided by Volunteers of America, Utah in partnership with the Salt Lake City School District.
+Insight is a substance use prevention program provided in partnership with the Salt Lake City School District.
 Students grades 7 through 12 and their parents/caregivers participate in four 2-hour classes that teach skills for effective communication, managing feelings, creating healthy habits, and resisting negative peer pressure.
-Sessions are offered monthly during the school at Horizonte Instruction and Training Center in the evenings.
 Enrollment is open to all Salt Lake City School District students in 4th through 12th grades and their parents.
-School administrators and Peer Court may also refer students to participate in this program.
+Please contact the Salt Lake City School District Student Services Department to register.

 - For inquiries please contact Alexa Wrench, Program Director

 - Phone: 801.364.0744 ext.
 722